Caregiving in a time of Coronavirus

 Some Basic Facts.
 The information below represents what we currently know about COVID-19.
 We present these facts starkly because this is a serious situation.
 Having good information should help you to protect yourself and your person with dementia.

 Something New.
 Novel Coronavirus – or COVID-19– is a new strain of a virus that attacks the respiratory system, but other organs as well.
 Because it is a new strain, very few people can resist it, no matter how hardy they may be.
 Our bodies haven’t seen this strain before, so our immune systems haven’t developed ways to fight it off.
-Also, there is, as yet, no vaccine, so no medical measures can yet be taken to protect us against it.

 Serious.
 It is difficult at this time to have a very accurate picture, but Covid-19 appears to be a serious disease threat.
 The Centers for Disease Control and Prevention (CDC) include, in their range of possible futures for the illness, a prediction that more than half of the US population could be infected.
 The illness appears to have more serious outcomes than the flu, and death rate predictions are higher.